atulgarg171289/stockPrice_notifications/README.md

 Configuration provided :
 ---------------------
-- Each Notification will remain on desktop for duration==20 seconds
 - sleep of 10 seconds between two stock's notification
 - Next run of notification after sleep==1800 seconds (30 minutes)